Simulating thermal qubits through thermofield dynamics: Thermal Qubits

-This result can be simulated by implementing the circuit sketched in Fig.~\ref{circuit} in a quantum computing setup using the IBM Qiskit framework\cite{Qiskit}.
-Fig. \ref{fig:graph1} shows the the thermal vacuum probabilities as a function of the reciprocal temperature ($\beta$) and the angle $\theta$.
+Therefore, the thermal vacuum probabilities can be calculated by dividing the state counts by the number of shots.
+Fig. \ref{fig:graph1} shows the thermal vacuum probabilities as a function of the reciprocal temperature ($\beta$) and the angle $\theta$.
 Dashed (red) and solid (blue) lines represent the theoretical probabilities for the ground $|0,\widetilde{0}\rangle$ and excited $|1,\widetilde{1}\rangle$, and are obtained from the square modulus of the probability amplitudes $a$ and $b$ in Eq. \eqref{aeb}.
 The crosses and open circles represent the results obtained from the simulation of the thermal qubit in a real quantum processor, available in the backend \textit{ibmq\_lima}.

 As can be seen in Fig.~\ref{fig:graph1} (a), according to Eq.\eqref{thermo1}, thermal qubit at high temperature (low $\beta$) is a superposition of the states $|0,\widetilde{0}\rangle$ and $|1,\widetilde{1}\rangle$.
 This superposition decays exponentially until the qubit becomes the non-thermal state $|0,\widetilde{0}\rangle$ when the temperature drops ($\beta $ rises), Eq.~\eqref{thermo3}.
 In Fig.~\ref{fig:graph1} (b) we have the same prediction of Fig.~\ref{fig:graph1} (a), but now in terms of $\theta$.
 It should be noted that $\theta\in[0,\pi/2]$ when $\beta\in[0,\infty]$, this result is in agreement with of quantum field theories at finite temperature that see $\beta$ as a compactification of a time dimension \cite{umezawa22,khanna2005non}.